directus-community/hackathon-submission-template/README.md

 - { What extension type(s) did you build? }
 - { If given longer, what would be the next improvement you would make? }

+## Set Up Instructions

+{ Include any instructions required to set up this submission - including any registrations for third-party services. }

 ## Screenshots

 { Include at least one screenshot or video. }